History of Palanpur: Palanpur State

+British India

 British Captain Carnac, the Resident at Baroda State, with the British and Gaekwad forces under the command of General Holmes, proceeded to Palanpur.
 Fateh Khan and Samsher Khan both surrendered to the force and Jamadars fled the town.
 On 22 December 1813, Fateh Khan was invested with the chiefship of Palanpur, and Shamsher Khan, having no issue, adopted him, and, except a small provision for a son of his own should one be born, made him heir to all his possessions including Deesa and Dhanera.
 It was also arranged that Shamsher Khan should manage the state and give his daughter in marriage to Fateh Khan.
 The constant tussle between uncle and nephew resulted in the negotiation between two mediated by the British but later when the negotiations were left by both, British force led by Colonel Elrington attacked Palanpur on 10 October 1817.
 Shamsher Khan with the Palanpur troops attacked the force, and after a slight skirmish retreated inside the walls.
 The town was then assaulted and carried.
 Shamsher Khan and his followers retired to the hills taking Fateh Khan with them.
 Being pursued, Shamsher Khan took refuge in Nimaj (Neemuch), and Fateh Khan returned to Palanpur and accepted British suzerainty.
 He entered the subsidiary alliance system in 1817 becoming a British protectorate.
 Captain Miles was appointed as a British political agent under Palanpur Agency.
 In 1819, Shamsher Khan surrendered himself and was given nine villages for support.
 He died in 1834.